You have some vocabulary. You know how to communicate common phrases.

 Classes either are too formally structured, too basic, or not accessible at all.

-There is no Deaf Community that you can connect with - or your not comfortable enough with your skills to feel that you will be embraced.
+There is no Deaf Community that you can connect with - or you're not comfortable enough with your skills to feel that you will be embraced.

 Formal ASL classes focus on a specific curriculum of vocabulary and syntax but they don’t meet your current needs.